thesgc/chembiohub_ws/install_anaconda.rst

 You can now make changes to ng-chem in src and have them reflect in the static files for the app more generally

+Now create a secret settings file and add a database user for the app

+   create user cbh_chembl_usr with password 'xxxxxx';

+   create database cbh_chembl_db;

+   grant all privileges on  cbh_chembl_db to cbh_chembl_usr;

+   grant all privileges on  database cbh_chembl_db to cbh_chembl_usr;